 Parks, riverfronts, lakes and harbours generally offer a good view of the skyline (if they are in the right direction).
 So look for these on a map and make a note so that you can scout them out when on location.
 You can also research image libraries to see what already exists and that could give you an idea of what views are on offer.

 Speak To Locals

 There’s nothing better than speaking to locals about good places to photograph skylines from.
 After all, the people who live in a city will often go beyond the postcard locations.
-They might be able to offer you advice which gets you a unique image.
-For example as a Londoner, I know that most people head to the river or one of the number of bridges across the River Thames to get a photo of London’s skyline.
+They might be able to offer you advice that gets you a unique image.
+For example as a Londoner, I know that most people head to the river or one of the numbers of bridges across the River Thames to get a photo of London’s skyline.
 But you could actually get a very unique view from places like Canary Wharf, St Jame’s Park or even Hamstead Heath.

 Lenses, Tripods, Filters

 I’m one of the biggest advocates of not carrying too much equipment.
 But when you are photographing skylines it’s best to ensure you have what you might need.
 These include: